RonCG/SimpleBankApp/README.md

 ```
 docker-compose up
 ```
 *This command will build and run the api container at the port 5000 and the db container at the port 1400 by default.
-If you need to change this, please modify the ports sections of the corresponding container in the docker-compose file
+If you need to change this, please modify the ports sections of the corresponding container in the docker-compose file.

 ---
 2. Copy the db initialization script to the database container: